The Bankrate promise

 For example, China has directed financial institutions not to support cryptocurrencies such as Bitcoin.
-It has also ordered a halt to mining, and an estimated 90 percent of miners there have closed as of mid-2021.
-India mulled a ban on possession in early 2021, though it’s recently backed off that stance and is reportedly drafting other less draconian regulations.
+It has also ordered a halt to mining.
+India mulled a ban on possession in early 2021, though it’s backed off that stance and is reportedly drafting other less draconian regulations.

 But if an outright ban is not on the table, at least in some jurisdictions, government regulation may help create a more level playing field that’s less subject to fraud and malfeasance.
 Such a scenario may allow market participants to develop greater trust in the system and have clearer legal recourse if something unfortunate does happen.
 This kind of regulation helps tame the “Wild West” nature of cryptocurrency, making crypto safer for those who want to use it honestly.

 Cryptocurrencies have other drawbacks as well, including the lack of security in digital wallets for holding currencies, its use in crimes, and its slowness in processing transactions, compared to near-instantaneous processing from traditional networks such as Visa and Mastercard.

 In addition, because the IRS has labeled Bitcoin an asset and not a currency, every transaction with Bitcoin has the potential to create a taxable capital gain, meaning you must report it on your tax return.
 If you spend bitcoins at a price higher than you purchased them, you’ll owe tax.